 The sound of the sea filled the air and seemed to stop the clocks.
 I don’t know how long I stayed there.
 Time and my plan for the day were forgotten; drowned out by the noise of the ocean.
 I don’t know how long I stayed but I left sooner than I wanted.
 My husband and a reminder of our schedule called me back to real life and the road.

 But it’s ok.
 In a way, I didn’t really leave that magic black beach.
 Because I go back in my mind so often.

 How Are Black Beaches Formed?

-Black sand beaches are typically found in areas with recent volcanic activity, like Hawaii, the Canary Islands and, of course, Iceland.
+Black sand beaches are typically found in areas with recent volcanic activity.
+There are black sand beaches in Costa Rica, Hawaii, the Canary Islands and, of course, Iceland.
 The sand is the result of dark rock, such as hardened lava and basalt, being broken down and eroded over time.

 A Warning About Visiting The Beaches In Iceland

 Iceland’s black sand beaches are gorgeous and I highly recommend you seek some out – hence this post!

 However, they can be dangerous so please be safe on them.